hakonhk/YouTube-To-Spotify-Playlist/README.md

 ## Generate Tracklists from DJ sets/mixes

 This project allows you to generate a Spotify playlist from a YouTube DJ set.
 It splits the audio into segments, and leverages the Shazam API to identify songs in the DJ set and the Spotify API to create a playlist with the identified tracks.
-Its not flawless and often halluciantes, especially when DJs mix songs heavily or play unreleased music.
+It's not flawless and often hallucinates, especially when DJs mix songs heavily or play unreleased music.

 ## Features